Do you have health insurance for Canada?

 M2C: What challenges do you foresee for engineers in Canada in 2020 and beyond?

 RS: Obviously, the most pressing concern right now is the COVID-19 coronavirus issue.
-This is obviously a global health pandemic and needs to be monitored very closely in the weeks and months ahead.
-Moreover, the fallout from this health crisis is hard to predict and the engineering industry may not be immune from this.
+The fallout from this health crisis is hard to predict and the engineering industry may not be immune from this.

 How to move to Canada as an engineer